Restaurant chain Portillo's confidentially files for U.S. IPO

 Portillo’s joins a string of restaurant brands looking to cash in on the red-hot U.S. IPO market.

-California-based salad chain sweetgreen, which counts tennis star Naomi Osaka among its investors, confidentially filed for IPO in June, while earlier this month Krispy Kreme (DNUT.O) returned the stock markets five years after it was taken private. read more
+California-based salad chain sweetgreen, which counts tennis star Naomi Osaka among its investors, confidentially filed for IPO in June, while earlier this month Krispy Kreme returned the stock markets five years after it was taken private.